Green policies for our Devon eco lodges and cottage

 - New purchases are made from recycled materials wherever possible – duvets, pillows, dishcloths, toilet roll.

-- We’ve built a new eco lodge, which is a conversion of an existing outbuilding into a straw bale building, with timber from a local woodland conservation project, upcycled fittings and as many eco-features as we can cram in.
+- Wheatland Farm’s Balebarn Eco Lodge is a conversion of an existing outbuilding into a straw bale building, with timber from a local woodland conservation project, upcycled fittings and as many eco-features as we can cram in.
 We’ve built something inspriting with a really low carbon footprint.
-Ian is always delighted to talk to you about this exciting eco lodge.
+Ian is always delighted to talk to you about low carbon building projects.

-- All our accommodation was built as holiday lets – they are not second homes, and there’s no planning permission for year-round occupation.
-So your stay boosts the local economy without taking accommodation away from local people.
+- All our holiday accommodation was built specifically as holiday lets – they are not second homes, and there’s no planning permission for year-round occupation.
+So your stay at Wheatland Farm’s Nature Reserve and Lodges boosts the local economy without taking accommodation away from local people.

 - We always look to repair rather than replace

-- We ask guests to join us in recycling paper, glass, cans, plastic, cardboard, tetra paks
+- Wheatland Farm asks guests to join us in recycling paper, glass, cans, plastic, cardboard, tetra paks etc. We send at least 80% of so called ‘waste’ back into recycling.
+The remainder is incinerated for energy reclamation.

-- Food waste goes in the biodigester cones (bins are provided).
+- Food waste goes for anaerobic digestion, and some goes to Wheatland Farm’s own wormery and biodigester cones (bins are provided).

 - Containers are provided for potentially hazardous waste, like dead batteries, so we can ensure they don’t end up in landfill sites.